justinkwaugh/tabletop/ARCHITECTURE.md

 Very little logic is found in the backend workspace itself, rather a set of services has been broken out into the libs/backend-services workspace.
 These services rely on nothing in the backend and are as follows:

+**Discord**

+This service handles interactions received via HTTP.
+A Bot is not used to handle interactions because it would require a single instance, and this architecture is intended to not require specific instances for things.

 **Email**

 This service implements the ability to send emails to users.
 The default implementation provided uses [Resend](https://resend.com).